-- Innovating to optimize packaging design, and provide new material solutions that ensure our packaging is recyclable, reusable or compostable, and decoupled from fossil resources
+- Innovating to optimize packaging design, and provide new material solutions that ensure our packaging is 100% reusable, recyclable or compostable, and decoupled from fossil resources

 - Engaging with us and other value chain players to co-build effective collection and recycling systems

-Working with our suppliers, our brands are developing innovative circular solutions, including evian (re)new, a connected in-home natural mineral water appliance.
+Working with our suppliers, our brands are developing innovative circular solutions, including Mizone's first prototype bottle made using Lanzatech’s “carbon capture” technology.

 Power the company's progress towards net zero emissions by 2050

-Danone committed to be carbon neutral across its full value chain by 2050(2).
+Danone committed to reach net zero emissions across its full value chain by 2050*.
 All of the sourcing ambitions above are important to achieving this goal.

 We believe transparency is critical, which is why we disclose details of GHG emissions from our sourcing and the actions we are taking to reduce them, both in our company reporting and in the CDP.
-In December 2020, Danone was one of the 10 companies worldwide to be awarded AAA status by CDP, in recognition of our leadership in tackling climate change, fighting deforestation and protecting water cycles.
+In December 2022, Danone has been awarded AAA status by CDP, for the 4th year in a row, in recognition of our leadership in tackling climate change, fighting deforestation and protecting water cycles.

 Supplier engagement is at the core of our approach.
 We are encouraging our suppliers to join us in the Race to Net Zero, and are collaborating with them using platforms like Cool Farm Tool.